centre-for-humanities-computing/hope_dataprep/README.md

 # HOPE Data Preparation
 This repository contains up-to-date scripts for Twitter data preparation for the HOPE project.
+At this point the main processes here are:
+* Daily data preparation: checkng for newly scraped data, which is then reformatted from .tsv to .ndjson (new line json, a more 'streamable' format) and filtered based on language (using Twitter's language tag) into folders for Danish, Swedish, and Norwegian tweets.
+* Sentiment extraction: applying Vader on raw tweet text from .ndjson files, and attaching the scores to every line in the file.

-Previously there have been scripts that would conduct basic preprocessing like tokenisation, lemmatization, and pos-tagging for different nordic languages, but they have been discontinued as end-users always used their own preprocessing pipeline for the particular analysis they had in mind.
-For these legacy scripts, explore Preprocessing folder in covid19_rbkh repo (beware that it is quite messy in some places).
+Previously there have also been scripts that would conduct basic preprocessing like tokenisation, lemmatization, and pos-tagging for different nordic languages, but they have been discontinued as end-users always used their own preprocessing pipeline for the particular analysis they had in mind.
+If you are interested in these legacy scripts, explore the 'Preprocessing' folder in covid19_rbkh repo on Grudntvig (beware that it is quite messy in some places).

 ## Project Developers
 |Key | Value |